7 April 2017

-On Friday, April 7, the me&thee welcomes John McCutcheon back to its stage.
+On Friday, April 7, we welcome John McCutcheon back to our stage.
 Pete Seeger described John as not only one of the best musicians in the United States, but also a great singer, songwriter, and song leader.
 Whether in print, on record, or on stage, few people communicate with the versatility, charm, wit or pure talent of John McCutcheon.

 Concert starts at 8:00 pm.

 John McCutcheon has written hundreds of songs and garnered more than his share of accolades.
 His eclectic catalog of ballads, historical songs, children’s songs, love songs, topical satire, fiddle and hammer dulcimer instruments, and even symphonic works are among the broadest in American folk music.
 His thirty-six albums have earned six Grammy nominations.
 His songwriting has been hailed by critics around the world; his song “Christmas in the Trenches” is considered a classic and was recently named one of the 100 Essential Folk Songs.

 “What sets McCutcheon’s songs apart is that he’s actually writing about something!” observed well-known folk music DJ Bob Blackman.
 Whether it’s a musical snapshot of a day in the life of an Alaskan salmon fisherman, a child’s pondering the loss of her first tooth, remembering a moment that was omitted from our history books, lampooning the latest foibles on the national political scene, or celebrating the joy of old love, McCutcheon’s songs are always about something small and, at the same time, something much bigger.
 “All big things start with little things,” he observed, “the way in which a song is able to open up the universal from the personal is one of the great joys of writing.”